Certified Flight Instructor (CFI) at 4 flying clubs with access to over 100 aircraft.

 It is important to look for an instructor who can fly when you are able to fly.

-If you would just like information on flying I would be happy to meet with you or answer your questions over the phone for FREE.
+If you would just like information on flying I would be happy to answer your questions over the phone for FREE.

 To purchase an introductory flying lesson gift certificate for yourself or another that includeds aircraft rental click HERE.